Table of Contents: Case of the Ingenious A

 Figure 1: Described as Thornton's first take on the Octagon design, based on an entry in Mrs. Thornton's diary, it is most likely his design for his own house to rival the Octagon.
 (Library of Congress)

-Introduction: How Glenn Brown (1854-1932), a not otherwise remarkable architect of the late 19th and early 20th centuries, helped his own career by making William Thornton (1759-1828) the most famous American architect of the 18th century.
+Introduction: How Glenn Brown, an architect of the late 19th and early 20th centuries, helped his own career by making William Thornton the most famous American architect of the 18th century.

 Chapter One: A Tale of Two Properties (1755 to 1786) Lancaster, Tortola and a Scientific Education - The roots of Thornton's wealth, his Quaker education, medical degree and mentors

-Chapter Two: Going to Africa Via Boston (1786-1790) - His reaction to his Tortola slave plantation and his secret plan to take America's, but not his own, blacks to Africa; a philosophical career in Philadelphia with Fitch's steamboat, a two day study of architecture, marriage and back to Tortola
+Chapter Two: Going to Africa Via Boston (1786-1790) - His reaction to his Tortola slave plantation and his secret plan to take America's blacks to Africa; a philosophical career in Philadelphia with Fitch's steamboat, a two day study of architecture, marriage and back to Tortola

 Chapter Three: "What is Become of L'Enfant?"
 (1777 to 1792) - An interlude tracing the conception and planning of the City of Washington with a focus on L'Enfant whose fall allowed Thornton to rise

-Chapter Four: The Tortola Design (1790 to 1793) Marriage, a return to Tortola, "a Treatise on the Elements of Written Language"and. after drawing a dud in Tortola, lands in Philadelphia, and, with help, draws a winning design for the US Capitol.
-But all eyes are on a richer schemer, Samuel Blodget.
+Chapter Four: The Tortola Design (1790 to 1793) Thornton writes "a Treatise on the Elements of Written Language"and, after drawing a dud in Tortola, lands in Philadelphia, and, with help, draws a winning design for the US Capitol.

-Chapter Five: Design By Committee (1793) - Architects Stephen Hallet and James Hoban challenge and change Thornton's design; a younger and richer man, James Greenleaf, invests in the city; Thornton flirts with Revolution and flees yellow fever
+Chapter Five: Design By Committee (1793) - Architects Stephen Hallet and James Hoban challenge and change Thornton's design; Thornton flirts with Revolution and flees yellow fever

-Chapter Seven: Thornton Becomes a Commissioner and Lovering Builds Houses (1794-1795) - the president doesn't ask Thornton to restore his design and architect George Hadfield is hired to build Hallet's revision of Thornton's design
+Chapter Seven: While Thornton is a Commissioner, Lovering Builds (1794-1795) - and George Hadfield is hired to build Hallet's revision of Thornton's design

-Chapter Eight: Capitol Walls Fall Down (1795) - Thornton prompts the president to raise the foundation then perplexes the president by harassing a former commissioner and letting the foundation walls collapse
+Chapter Eight: Walls Fall Down (1795) - Thornton perplexes the president by living in Georgetown, harassing a former commissioner and letting the foundation walls collapse

-Chapter Ten : Tayloe Wins a Race (1797) After a match race victory; Tayloe buys a building lot; Thornton prepares for the president's retiring by sharing his vision of the city that he finally decides to live in.
+Chapter Ten : Tayloe Wins a Race (1797) and buys a building lot; Thornton buys lots nearby, moves to the city and rents a house.
+He shares his vision of the city with the retiring president.

-Chapter Eleven: The "Ingenious A" (1798): Proof that Lovering, not Thornton, designed Law's largest house.
-General Washington designs two houses and avoids using Thornton as an architect.
-Thornton tries but fails to get his colleagues to confirm that he had restored his Capitol design.
+Chapter Eleven: The "Ingenious A" (1798): Lovering designs Law's largest house.
+General Washington designs two houses.
+Thornton fails to get his colleagues to attest that he had restored his Capitol design.

-Chapter Twelve: Designing the Octagon (1798-9)John Tayloe chooses politics over the dragoons and decides to build his house - Lovering escapes his debts - an analysis of Thornton's purported designs for the house - Thornton's tries to get Hoban fired
+Chapter Twelve: Designing the Octagon (1798-9): Lovering escapes his debts and designs the Octagon.
+Thornton tries to get Hoban fired

 Sources: I provide links to those available on-line